ljmzt/gan-resnet-cat/README.md

 ![raw](./pics/raw.png)

-There still rooms for improvements but it is indeed able to get some good ones.
+There are still rooms for improvements but it is indeed able to get some good ones.

 ## References
 Besides the works mention aboved, this exercise is also motivated by

 https://speech.ee.ntu.edu.tw/~hylee/ml/2022-spring.php

 https://towardsdatascience.com/demystified-wasserstein-gan-with-gradient-penalty-ba5e9b905ead

 https://jonathan-hui.medium.com/gan-wasserstein-gan-wgan-gp-6a1a2aa1b490

 https://github.com/pfnet-research/sngan\_projection/blob/master/updater.py